 A narcissist or psychopath can sometimes be easily spotted by their “me, me and only me” behavior.
 However, that may not always be the case, which is why caution must be taken when dealing with these individuals.

 You may know someone who maintained contact with a former partner for friendly reasons.
-While that may not be the most farfetched thing you have ever heard, research carried out at Oakland University in the United States proves that these “friendly” relationships may hint to narcissism.
+While that may not be the most farfetched thing you have ever heard, research carried out at Oakland University in the United States proves that these “friendly” relationships may hint at narcissism.

-According to the Daily Mail reports, the people who “score highly for these traits are more likely to pick friends for strategic reasons, and prefer short-term relationships”, and those who carried out the research were curious to know if can also be applied to relationships with exes as well.
+According to the Daily Mail reports, the people who “score highly for these traits are more likely to pick friends for strategic reasons, and prefer short-term relationships”, and those who carried out the research were curious to know if it can also be applied to relationships with exes as well.

-Subsequently, the researchers requested people to rate their motives for staying in touch with their exes by level of significance.
+Subsequently, the researchers requested people to rate their motives for staying in touch with their exes by the level of significance.